MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-migrate-iphone-for-work.md

 ---
 # required metadata

-title: Set up new iPhone | Microsoft Intune
+title: Migrate to a new iPhone for work or school | Microsoft Intune
 titlesuffix: Microsoft Intune
-description: Learn how to migrate old iPhone that's already enrolled to a new iPhone.
+description: Learn how to migrate an old iPhone that's already enrolled for work to a new iPhone.
 keywords:
 author: lenewsad
 ms.author: lanewsad